pacificclimate/orca/README.md

 These environment variables can be set on your workstation command line or in a docker container to configure ORCA server settings.

-- `THREDDS_BASE` - https:// address giving the location of the THREDDS server, Used as a default if the caller does not provide one in the calling a URL
+- `THREDDS_BASE` - https:// address giving the location of the THREDDS server.
+Used if the caller does not provide one in the calling a URL.
+Defaults to `https://beehive.pacificclimate.org/orca-pdp/thredds/thredds/dodsC`
-- `TMPDIR` - directory to use as a scratch directory
+- `TMPDIR` - directory to use as a scratch directory.
+Defaults to `/tmp/`
 - `LOG_LEVEL` - how much detail logs should capture.
-Options from least to most detail: CRITICAL, ERROR, WARNING, INFOR, DEBUG
+Options from least to most detail: `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG` .
+Defaults to `INFO`.
-- `SERVER_FILESIZE_ERROR` - some THREDDS servers incorrectly report dataset size by a factor of two; set this variable to "True" to compensate
+- `SERVER_FILESIZE_ERROR` - some THREDDS servers incorrectly report dataset size by a factor of two; set this variable to "True" to compensate.
+Defaults to False.
+- `BISECT_REQUEST_THRESHOLD` - the largest filesize that can be requested from THREDDS in bytes.
+Should match `Opendap.binlimit` in the THREDDS config file.
+Defaults to 500MB.

 ### Local